 Yeah, that's because the media won't get behind it.

-If the media, the left wing media, corporate media got behind it.
+If the media, the left-wing media, corporate media, got behind it.

-Bill, they they got the outcome they wanted.
+Bill, they got the outcome they wanted.

 They hate Trump.